BluemarkInnovations/RemoteID-DroneScout-Bridge-Python/README.md

 The code is Python3 code.
 It needs these dependencies (tested under Ubuntu):

 ```
-sudo pip3 install pymavlink
+sudo pip3 install pymavlink bitstruct
 ```

 ## Configuration

 In the config.py file, enter the correct settings for the ``interface``.
+If you want to save detected RemoteID signals to a CSV file, uncomment ``log_path``

 ## Usage